 NY Sports Betting Regulations

 NY sports betting actually dates all the way back to 2013 when voters in the state passed a referendum to expand gambling in the state.
-Sports betting was included in that referendum, but the state has to wait for the federal ban on sports betting to be lifted.
+Sportsbooks were included in that referendum, but the state has to wait for the federal ban on sports betting to be lifted.

-Bill S 17 was sponsored by Senator Joseph Addabbo, and it aimed to include online sports betting when the industry launched.
+Bill S 17 was sponsored by Senator Joseph Addabbo, and it aimed to include online sportsbooks when the industry launched.
 That bill was able to pass through the Senate, but a formal vote was never granted.

-Governor Andrew Cuomo was also an opponent of NY online sports betting, claiming that a constitutional amendment was needed to add that form of betting.
-Cuomo has since changed his stance, and as of 2021, is in full support of any new bills adding that to the current regulations.
+Governor Andrew Cuomo was originally an opponent of NY online sports betting, claiming that a constitutional amendment was needed to add that form of betting.
+Cuomo has since changed his stance, and as of 2021, is in full support of legal online sportsbooks in the state.

-It has been Addabbo that has already started the process of introducing legislation to legalize online sports betting this year, with a pair of pre-filed bills.
-Bills S1183 and A2157 were jointly filed, and they could do exactly what the governor is hoping for.
+Addabbo started the process of introducing legislation to legalize online sports betting this year, with a pair of pre-filed bills.
+Bills S1183 and A2157 were jointly filed, and they accomplished exactly what the governor is hoping for.

-The lack of online sports betting options in New York has hurt the market in terms of growth and potential.
-Online sports betting would immediately provide a boost to the state, and sports betting operators would be lining up for market access.
+The lack of online sportsbooks in New York has hurt the market in terms of growth and potential.
+NY sportsbook apps would immediately provide a boost to the state and we’ll, fortunately, see this development soon.

 New York is loaded with professional sports teams that would help drive the industry, and the state would start taking business back from neighboring New Jersey.
 There are some big-name operators already in the state, and it would not take much effort to transition to online betting.